FAQs

 Step 2

 In addition to the safeguard measures outlined in step 1 the global victim dataset has been anonymized to a higher level, through a mathematical approach called k-anonymization.
-For a full description of k-anonymization, please refer to the definitions page.
+For a full description of k-anonymization, please refer to the Definitions section.

 IOM collects and processes data in accordance to its own Data Protection Policy.
 The other contributors adhere to relevant national and international standards through their policies for collecting and processing personal data.